ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 `Geo_Auth_Rec .
 Quad VARCHAR(30) null`

- The name of the U. S. Geological Survey maps in the 1:250,000 series.
-Because Alaska lacks anything as inclusive counties, "quads" have been used extensively in organizing collections and interrogating data.
-(Although note that a combination of Borough and Census Area is all-inclusive and mutually exclusive and therefore serves as a suitable if large-scale "county substitute.")
+ The name of the U. S. Geological Survey topographic map quadrangle.
+The name of the quad should include the map scale.
+Ex.
+'Ambler River 1:250,000'.
+The 1:250,000 series has been used because Alaska lacks anything as inclusive counties; “quads” have been used extensively in organizing collections and interrogating data (Although note that a combination of Borough and Census Area is all-inclusive and mutually exclusive and therefore serves as a suitable if large-scale “county substitute.”).
+Finer scale quads are used by other collections as sub-county level geography.

 ## Geographic Feature